harmenjanssen/lightning-talk-git-feature-branches/talk.md

 If I ever want to go back to before the app sent email notifications, I could just go a step back into history and checkout the situation.

 But we're all humans.
 Sometimes we make mistakes.
-Sometimes we want to switch snake_case to camelCase.
+Sometimes we forget to update the documentation for our feature.
 How do we prevent those commits from muddying the commit history?

 ### Lifetime of a feature branch